mongodb-industry-solutions/retail-digital-receipts-backend/services/recommendation-ms/README.md

    - Duplicate `.env.example` as `.env` and update the values.

 2. Make sure the following prerequisites are ready in your MongoDB Atlas cluster:
    - ✅ Embeddings are stored in the `products.embedding` field
-   - ✅ A vector index named `product_vector_index` is created on that field
+   - ✅ A vector index named `product_vector_index` exists
-   - ✅ An Atlas Trigger is configured to listen for `recommendations.insert` and update:
+   - ✅ An [Atlas Trigger](../../external/atlas-triggers) is configured to listen for `recommendations.insert` and update:
      - `users.lastRecommendations`
      - `invoices.recommendations`

 3. Then you can run the service either way: